Summer Gathering 2025:

 In our experience, this weekend should calculate for up to 20 CEUs, depending on your school/district. -

-There is a lot to do nearby if you want to make a full weekend of your stay.
+There is a lot to do nearby if you want to extend the weekend.
 Trails, beaches, wineries, theaters, and more - we can provide recommendations.

 -

-A suggested packing list will be provided in advance.
+A suggested packing list will be provided in advance, and will depend on if you’re camping or not!